alessandromeo/alessandromeo.github.io/cross-architecture.md

 ![Cross Architecture - Functional Testing](Alessandro Meo Cross Architecture - Functional Testing.png)

-Despite being logically different, functional tests can be structurally implemented as an overall type of integration tests; which means that the *Functional Test Host* only need to reference one *"I" Composition Ring*.
+Despite being logically different, functional tests can be structurally implemented as an overall type of integration tests; which means that the *Functional Test Host* only needs to reference one *"I" Composition Ring*.

 ## Architecture Reduction